SEE US IN A NEW LIGHT

 - Processing is necessary for carrying out legal obligations in relation to Gift Aid or under employment, social security or social protection law, or a collective agreement;

-is carried out by a not-for-profit body with a political, philosophical, religious or trade
+- Processing is carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided:

 - the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes); and